Nemocas/AbstractAlgebra.jl/docs/src/module.md

 # Module Interface

 AbstractAlgebra allows the construction of finitely presented modules (i.e. with finitely many generators and relations), starting from free modules.
+The generic code provided by AbstractAlgebra will only work for modules over euclidean domains, however there is nothing preventing a library from implementing more general modules using the same interface.

 All finitely presented module types in AbstractAlgebra follow the following interface.